taspips/tasneempipalyawala.github.io/README.md

    - Developed a natural language processing (NLP) model to analyze sentiment in social media text.
    - Preprocessed text data by tokenization, removing stop words, and converting to word embeddings.
    - Implemented a Recurrent Neural Network (RNN) using LSTM to classify sentiment.
-   - Attained a sentiment classification accuracy of Y%.

 2. **Image Classification using Convolutional Neural Networks**
    - Created an image classification pipeline using Convolutional Neural Networks (CNNs).